08 Sep LARC! Accessibility

 Afternoon Cruise – 1 hour

-Guests remain on board for the duration of our daily 1 hr Afternoon Cruise, this scenic tour is great for everyone.
+Guests can remain on board for the duration of our daily 1 hr Afternoon Cruise, this scenic tour is great for everyone.
 The LARC! acts like a moving grandstand and provides a great vantage point for wildlife spotting and sightseeing in the bay.
-Guests only need to be able to climb the 7 steps on and off the LARC! once with this tour.
+Guests board on and off the LARC! once with this tour.

 LARC+Lunch!
 Tour – 2 hours

 The 2 hour LARC+Lunch! tour is a relaxed picnic cruise.
 It includes one stop on the beach in the middle of Bustard Bay for a picnic lunch.
 During the beach stop guests can go for a swim, a beach walk or relax in the picnic chairs.
 Guests use the steps to board and disembark twice during this tour.

 Our full day Paradise Tour is our most popular and signature tour here at 1770 LARC!
 Tours.
 There are 4 stops on and off the vessel throughout the day.

 At Bustard Headland the LARC! will take you to the doorstep of the Lightstation.
 Here, you can choose to explore as much or as little of the lightstation as you wish.
 The lighthouse tower has a total of 58 spiralling steps to the balcony, all with a handrail to assist you.
 The visit to the cemetery is a 200m stroll from the lighthouse tower down a slight decline, on grassy and sandy ground.
 There’s still plenty to see inside the light-keepers cottage museum and the engine room, with both full of maritime artefacts and historical photographs.
 Picnic chairs are also available at the lightstation.

 You will visit the shaded, sandy picnic area twice during this tour – for morning tea and for lunch.
 The LARC! parks right next to the picnic area and there’s plenty of timber bench seating to choose from while you sip your billy tea.